 Are you interested in exploring all of our sites that have featured in Outlander?
 Download our Outlander itinerary which has ideas for where to explore over 3 or 7 days.

-Recently, Craigmillar Castle has played host to a number of exciting large scale productions which are soon to be released.
-Keep your eyes peeled and let us know if you think you’ve spotted it somewhere!
+Recently, Craigmillar Castle has played host to a number of exciting large scale productions which are soon to be released, including the Netflix epic Outlaw King.

 Edinburgh’s ‘other castle’ can also be spotted in the 1997 BBC TV production Ivanhoe – which featured James Cosmo, Victoria Smurfitt and Christopher Lee.
 And in series 3 of Outlander, you might have seen it as Ardsmuir Prison where Jamie was imprisoned after the Battle of Culloden.